Questions to Engage the Parent of a Child with Special Needs

 – Christine Hoover

 Christine Hoover is a church pastor’s wife and mother of a son diagnosed with high-functioning autism.
-For more on Christine Hoover and her writing, see findinghopeinautism.blogspot.com
+Christine is the author of The Church Planting Wife: Help and Hope for her Heart.
+Connect with Christine through her blog, Grace Covers Me, and on Twitter.

 Trackbacks & Pingbacks